capital-american/Capital-American-Shaman/src/pages/blog/delta-9-thc.md

 ## Is Delta 9 Legal?

 Before 2018 THC was not allowed for consumption.
-But following the enactment of the 2018 United States Farm Bill, which legalized hemp and hemp products, Delta 9 hemp has been permitted on a federal level.
+But following the enactment of the 2018 United States Farm Bill, which legalized hemp and hemp products, Delta 9 THC derived from hemp is federally legal.
+Delta 9 THC derived from Cannabis is a controlled substance.

 Every edible hemp product must fulfill the requirement that it must not contain more than 0.3% THC calculated on a dry weight basis to be allowed under the Farm Bill.
 So if you want to consume THC, remember that you can only take it in a legal circle if it has less than 0.3% THC on a dry weight basis.